-The Snuneymuxw First Nation must have a seat at the table at the Health & Housing Governance Board, the Coalition, and the Funders' Table, recognizing that the lands on which Nanaimo exists are traditional and unceded territories.
+The Snuneymuxw First Nation must have a seat at the table at the Council of Champions, the Coalition, and the Funders' Table, recognizing that the lands on which Nanaimo exists are traditional and unceded territories.

 HEALTH & HOUSING GOVERNANCE BOARD

 A foundational component of the Action Plan's governance is the Health and Housing Governance Board (HHGB).
 The Governance Board will build on the existing HHTF, but will broaden its membership to include: